 Berkeley

 Only primary residences are eligible for short-term rental stays of 14 days or less.
-Hosts are required to register with the city and obtain a zoning certificate ($220 application fee), collect a 12% transient occupancy tax, and pay an additional 2% enforcement fee.
+Hosts are required to register with the city and obtain a zoning certificate, collect a 12% transient occupancy tax, and pay an additional 2% enforcement fee.
 Non-hosted rentals are capped at 90 days per year.
 Hosts also must notify adjacent property owners of short-term rental status and carry a minimum of $1M liability insurance.
 ADUs constructed after April 1, 2017 or used as long-term rentals since April 1, 2007 are not eligible for short-term rentals.
 Below Market Rent units also aren’t eligible, nor is any unit that’s had a no-fault eviction in the last 5 years.
+Still interested?
+There are even more rules to follow.

-Note that Berkeley considers any stay exceeding 14 days to be a regular tenancy, which may subject unsuspecting hosts to Berkeley’s notoriously strict (and getting stricter) rent control regulations.
-More details >
+Note that Berkeley considers any stay exceeding 14 days to be a regular tenancy, which may subject unsuspecting hosts to Berkeley’s notoriously strict rent control regulations.
+Tread carefully!

 Brentwood